 The warehouse supervisor was also pleased to find out that the chargers were 4 times smaller for Li-ion batteries and were wall-mounted.
 This eliminated the risk of riding a truck into a charging stand.

-Results, Return on Investment, and Future Plans
+Summary.
+Results, ROI, and Future Plans

 The initial ROI calculations made by Jon Rudolph demonstrated a 22% reduction in the Total Cost of Ownership for their customer’s fleet at their California facility.
 The savings came from lower electricity costs (30% lower compared to lead-acid) and zero daily maintenance, based on average assumptions.
 In fact, the savings may be much higher in this situation.
 The warehouse Supervisor estimated that lead-acid batteries’ maintenance and other batteries related issues added up to 12 man-hours per day.
 Way above, compared to what was included in Jon’s ROI table.